 Firstly, don't go through infomercials as these tend to be hyped up and more focussed on getting your money than improving your fitness levels.
-An excellent kettlebell training DVD will not need an infomercial to sell it.
+An excellent kettlebell training video will not need an infomercial to sell it.

-Also, you want a DVD that focuses on the execution and techniques of the kettlebell drills.
+Also, you want a video that focuses on the execution and techniques of the kettlebell drills.
 It must take the subject seriously.
 If necessary, you can tone down the workouts when you are at home.
 What matters is that the information it contains is accurate and amongst the best available.

 Look at the trainer’s credentials to judge their level of expertise.
 Often trainers will have degrees or certification in sports science.
 Check these if necessary.

 Make sure the instructors look like the part.
 A lean and fit instructor shows that he has the knowledge and discipline needed to train you.